jacquelynfambrough/jackie-project-00/README.md

   - Reset the game.

-###Changes I'd Like to Implement
+#Planned Features

+- Fix glitches that I've caught and others that I wasn't aware of.
 - Adding OOP/Handlebars
+- Make the layout cleaner a little less busy.. couldn't seem the find the perfect background
+- Adding additional bonuses
 - If possible, I'd like to make the page responsive.
-- Fix glitches that I've caught and others that I wasn't aware of.
-- Make the layout cleaner.
-It's a little busy for my taste, but I also wasn't incredibly satisfied with my options.